hungcq/knowledge-repo/IT/designing-data-intensive-applications/review-questions.md

 # Batch processing
 - What are the other 2 types of systems beside online system?
 - Provide some example outputs of batch processing job.
-- How MapReduce operate on a high level?
+- How does MapReduce operate on a high level?
 - What is the advantage of dataflow engines (eg Spark) over MapReduce?

 # Stream processing